pkgdown/extra-head.html

 shinyApp(ui, server)

-dash_titles() accepts a single string and sensible defaults handle everything else. use_bs4Dashkit_core() loads the CSS dependencies, activates the sidebar brand mode, and applies the default theme.
+dash_titles() accepts a single string and sensible defaults handle everything else.
+When no icon is supplied, the sidebar brand defaults to text-only modes. use_bs4Dashkit_core() loads the CSS dependencies, activates the sidebar brand mode, and applies the default theme.

 dash_titles() — the brand object